 Initially, osteocytes were defined according to their morphology rather than their function.
 This was because their function remained unknown for decades.
 Later, it was recognized that they play many different yet important roles in bone development and maintenance.

-- Osteocytes have a feature of secreted growth factors which can activate cells lining them or can stimulate osteoblasts.
+- Osteocytes feature secreted growth factors that activate cells lining them or stimulate osteoblasts.

 - The shape and arrangement of osteocytes help in the mechanical functioning of bones.
 The sensing ability and signal transportation characteristics also play a crucial role in this particular function.
 This phenomenon of osteocyte mechanical endurance occurs through piezoelectric effect.

 - The functional bone adaptation is regulated by the osteocytes.